anoop44/AwesomeTextInputLayout/README.md

 # AwesomeTextInputLayout [ ![Download](https://api.bintray.com/packages/anoop44/maven/awesome-textinput-layout/images/download.svg?version=1.0.0) ](https://bintray.com/anoop44/maven/awesome-textinput-layout/1.0.0/link) <a href="https://android-arsenal.com/api?level=16"><img alt="API" src="https://img.shields.io/badge/API-16%2B-brightgreen.svg?style=flat"/></a>

-An EditText decorator inspired by the EditText fields in Add New Contact screen of Google's Contact App
+An EditText decorator inspired by the EditText fields in Add New Contact screen of Google's Contact App.
+EditText is surrounded by a rounded rectangle border.
+Whenever the edit text receives focus and is empty, Hint is travelled to the top and be part of the border.
+When it loses focus and still is empty Hint travels back to the original position

 ### Demo
 ![gif of AwesomeTextInputLayout](https://raw.githubusercontent.com/anoop44/AwesomeTextInputLayout/master/art/awesome-textinput-layout-demo.gif)